 We recently moved the location of the Audiogurus premier home theater.
-The new room has two rows of seating, acoustically-treated walls, and a 130-inch screen.
-Even though we can comfortably seat eight people, we often have more over for movies.
+The new room has two rows of seating, acoustically-treated walls, an Epson Pro Cinema 4040 projector, and a 130-inch screen.
+Even though we can comfortably seat eight people, we often have more for movie nights.
 What to do?
 One solution is adding “bean bag” style chairs up front.
 While not exactly made with beans, the Comfy Sacks home theater bean bag chairs fit the space perfectly, and they came in the style and color we wanted.

 Fit, Finish, and Options